webplatform/docs/css/properties/list-style-image/index.md

 |Description=Location of the image, where path/to/image.png is an absolute or relative URL.
 More details can be found at the [[css/functions/url()]] section.
 }}{{CSS Property Value
 |Data Type=inherit
-|Description=The value of the property will be set from the parent's element value
+|Description=Takes the same specified value as the property for the element's parent.
+(Acts similarly to other uses of inherit in CSS.)
 }}
 }}
 {{Examples_Section